kszeto20/CyberFinalProject/README.md

 Worked with insecurelabs.org to find new exploits in code.
 Was able to find a way to cause different link to show.
 Need to work on how to execute it from a sample entry not direct insertion.

 Also want to work on other things to display.

+12/15/2021

+Broke insecurelabs.org functionality, fixed after troubleshooting with lillian; formulated how to send user between websites.

+12/16/2021

+Worked on code snippets